Your cart is currently empty.

 checkout £0.00

-HOME Learn Pregnancy and Your Skin
+HOME Learn Pregnancy and Acne

-Pregnancy and Your Skin
+Pregnancy and Acne

 BY Lili Frances Kerr

-Pregnancy and Your Skin
+Pregnancy and Acne

 However, in some cases women may experience a worsening of their skin during pregnancy, or even breakouts for the first time.